 There are various changes to the corporate legal landscape to be aware of this year.
 Some changes have already taken effect while others are coming down the tracks in 2023.
-We review some of these changes including the cessation, as of 31 December 2022, of certain temporary COVID-19 related measures under the Companies Act 2014 and new obligations to be imposed in respect of sustainability reporting.
-We also discuss rules and procedures to be introduced in relation to cross border mergers and other cross border operations.
+Our Corporate team reviews some of these changes including the cessation, as of 31 December 2022, of certain temporary COVID-19 related measures under the Companies Act 2014 and new obligations to be imposed in respect of sustainability reporting.
+They also discuss rules and procedures to be introduced in relation to cross border mergers and other cross border operations.

 Remote execution of documents- certain temporary COVID-19 measures have come to an end

 The ‘Section 43A counterparts’ procedure was introduced by the Companies (Miscellaneous Provisions) (Covid-19) Act 2020 to facilitate the easier execution of documents under seal.
 The procedure was set to apply for an interim period, which was extended a number of times over the course of the COVID-19 pandemic.
 This procedure was not extended beyond 31 December 2022 and is no longer permissible since 1 January 2023.

 Practically, this will mean that for documents required to be executed under seal, signatories will now need to be physically present at the same location to witness the affixing of the company seal.
 As an alternative, companies may wish to consider granting a power of attorney to one or more individuals to execute documents (including deeds) on behalf of the company without any requirement for the company seal to be affixed.
 Importantly, the attorney’s signature must be witnessed if the document being executed is a deed.
 The power of attorney could be executed as a simple contract and would therefore avoid the need for execution under seal.